Maryland Crabs at Home and the Inner Harbor

 For added purpose to the exercise, I planned a family get-together centered around birthdays and freshly-cooked seafood critters.
 My mother insisted on a venue where she could watch ships pass by.
 My brothers wanted a festive atmosphere for adults and kids.
 I demanded excellent Maryland Crabcakes.
 Growing up in California, my son tired of my mystical tales about fabulous Maryland Crabs.
 He just wanted good & plenty.

 From many options, our choice was the Inner Harbor favorite, Rusty Scupper.
 I have to admit, Rusty Scupper was initially chosen to please my mother and brothers.
 I knew their requests would be met, but I had doubts about the seafood.
 After all, Baltimore has many great seafood restaurants along and near its waterfront.
 My doubts were soon put to rest.
-But first a disclaimer.
-My older brother Wayne is allergic to shellfish, so he could not fully enjoy the experience.

 There are few times in life when you remember the setting, people, service and meal as one harmonious symphony.
 This was such a time.